harishvc/challenges/Data-Structure-Algorithms-Concepts-Notes.md

       * Examples: sorted values (only in BST), smallest value (only in BST)
 	* Post-order Traversal:
       * left subtree -> right subtree -> current node data
-      * first node is the left most and last node is the root :notes:
+      * first node is the left most and last node is the root
       * **looking upwards** starting from the leaf nodes to sub-tree to the parent subtree all the way to root
       * Examples: check is tree is unival, largest value (only in BST)
 * Breadth First Traversal (BFT):